microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 + Access to a text editor (e.g., [VS Code](https://code.visualstudio.com/))

 ## Getting Started
 For this challenge, you will upload FHIR data for import into Azure API for FHIR with FHIR-Bulk Loader.
-You will need to examine some of the data for problems and determine what is preventing the data from being ingested.
+You will need to examine some of the data for problems and determine what is preventing that part of the data from being ingested.

 ## Step 1 - Download Sample Data